dwalldorf/timetrack/README.md

 ## Run it
 In the root of the project, type `make build && make up` to build the project and run all components in docker containers.

-For development, you may want to `make run-env`, which will start required components such as mongo and a container to monitor the frontend and rebuild it on the fly, but shutdown the backend so you can start it on your machine.
+For development, you may want to `make run-env`, which will from required components such as mongo and a container to monitor the frontend and rebuild it on the fly, but shutdown the backend so you can from it on your machine.
 Run the backend with the `dev` profile in this case.

 Check out the [./Makefile](Makefile) for more useful commands.